feedly/transfer-nlp/README.md

 <img src="https://github.com/feedly/transfer-nlp/blob/v0.1/data/images/TransferNLP_Logo.jpg" width="1000">

-Welcome to the Transfer NLP library, a framework built on top of PyTorch whose goal is to progressively achieve 2 kinds of Transfer:
+Welcome to the Transfer NLP library, a framework built on top of PyTorch which goal is to achieve 2 kinds of Transfer:

 - **easy transfer of code**: the framework should be modular enough so that you don't have to re-write everything each time you experiment with a new architecture / a new kind of task
 - **easy transfer learning**: the framework should be able to easily interact with pre-trained models and manipulate them in order to fine-tune some of their parts.